bevyengine/bevy-website/content/learn/book/development-practices/hot-reloading.md

 weight = 2
 +++

-It's common while running your game to notice some mistake, or to want to try out some small adjustment.
+While running your game, it's common to notice some mistake or want to try out some small adjustment.
-Unfortunately, compiling can be slow, and requires you to close the game, losing any game state.
+Unfortunately, recompiling can be slow, and requires you to close the game, losing any game state.

 To make this easier, Bevy supports **hot reloading**, which allows you to modify your game's assets and automatically load these changes into a running instance of the game.

-While hot-reloading is useful during development time, it's _usually_ not something you want to ship in a production game.
+While hot-reloading is useful during development time, it's usually not something you want to ship in a production game.
 Unless you're deliberately using this for modding support, you should turn these settings off when [releasing projects](../releasing-projects/_index.md).

 ## Hot Reloading Assets

 The asset system is always able to handle changes to asset files.
-Asset sources can define an [`AssetWatcher`] which receives a channel, that it must send any detected changes to.
+Asset sources can define an [`AssetWatcher`] which receives a channel to which it sends any detected changes to.

-For the default asset source, this watcher just needs to be enabled, which can be done by enabling the `file_watcher` feature flag:
+For the default asset source, you just need to enable this watcher by using the `file_watcher` feature flag:

 ```sh
 cargo run --features bevy/file_watcher